 The Animal Protection Commissioner of Berlin prioritizes the funding of two Awards for the development of NAMs to actively support the shift from tradition-based animal experimentation to human-relevant health research: The Early Career Scientist Award is for a promising research proposal from an up-and-coming scientist that will advance the development and uptake of NAMs; the second Award is for an already ongoing, auspicious project developing and/or using NAMs that needs additional funding for continuation.
 Each Award includes prize money of 30.000 €.
 The winners will be selected by an independent jury of international scientists with longstanding expertise in NAMs, based on predefined selection criteria.

-The application documents must be submitted by October 17, 2021, by email to email@example.com or by post to Senatsverwaltung für Justiz, Verbraucherschutz und Antidiskriminierung, Stabsstelle der Landestierschutzbeauftragten, Salzburger Str.
+The application deadline for the Early Career Scientist Award has been extended until November 1, 2021, 11.59 pm.
+The application documents must be submitted by email to firstname.lastname@example.org or by post to Senatsverwaltung für Justiz, Verbraucherschutz und Antidiskriminierung, Stabsstelle der Landestierschutzbeauftragten, Salzburger Str.
 21-25, 10825 Berlin (post-receipt).
 Please closely follow the Award Guidelines.
 The awardees will be informed by mid-November 2021.
 The Award Ceremony will take place during Berlin’s Animal Protection Day event on Saturday, November 27, 2021.
 Please block this day when applying for an award as the winners will be required to publicly present their project proposal (Early Career Scientist Award) or their ongoing project (Ongoing Project Award) during this event.
 Another prerequisite for these awards is that the winner is willing to present their project results in the 3Rs Training series of the Animal Protection Commissioner with the goal of ensuring a widespread knowledge transfer in Berlin’s research landscape and beyond.